-The soggy history behind the opening of the SkyDome
+The history of the opening of the SkyDome in Toronto

 Some might say that the